ehanahamed/ehdotfiles/docs/fixingWindowsDualBootStuff.md

 ## Drives

-Is an NTFS partition on your drive saying it's "read-only"? this might be becau
+Is an NTFS partition on your drive saying it's "read-only"? this might be because you booted into windows, then booted to linux, without restarting.
+If you don't restart, and only poweroff, windows will break stuff.